-Children’s education over the last 2 years or so has taken a big hit.
+Children’s education (teaching, revision and exams) over the last 2 years or so has taken a big hit.
 Lots of face-to face teaching has been missed, leaving children playing catch-up.
 Whilst there has been lots of online learning, it just isn’t the same as being taught by teachers in a classroom.
 Schools are trying to get lessons and teaching back to some normality now and trying to find ways to help the children catch up and get them to where they need to be at this stage of their educational career, but it is not just a problem for schools to solve.
 Parents and carers need to do their bit at home and get involved where they can, especially as having an extra 30 minutes added on to the school day has been widely rejected by parents in the UK, favouring more after school activities that will also help with social skills (which have also taken a big knock with being isolated and school bubbles).

 We are very big on education in our house and love finding new ways to help the children with not just their homework but in learning new things and supporting and understanding what they have already learnt.
 There is so much out there to help with various subjects.

 For those parents are carers are worried that due to interruptions in their children’s education over the past two years and are looking for ways to support what they are learning at school without piling on lots of added pressure, Oaka Revision Packs are great – we have been using them for Key Stage 2 and Key Stage 3 and they are fun and easy way to support not only what they are learning at school but helping to reinforce and understand better what they have already learnt.